top of page

 Current Research

-I am currently a PhD student in the Nesbitt Laboratory at Virginia Tech, studying Late Triassic vertebrate communities.
+I am currently a PhD candidate in the Nesbitt Laboratory at Virginia Tech, studying Late Triassic vertebrate communities.
 My research focuses on the paleoecology of these communities, with particular emphasis on the role of environmental change in driving patterns of functional diversity.
 I have presented my research at several conferences, including the Society of Vertebrate Paleontology.
 Through my research, I aim to contribute to our knowledge of ancient life and the processes that have shaped the world we live in today.

 A small venomous reptile from the Late Triassic (Norian) of the southwestern United States.